brodieaustin/poisoned-well-novel/poisoned-well.md

 "That there is a tavern or inn near by, that the path lies ahead."

-"Those pictures have meaning, don't they.
+"Those pictures have meaning, do not they.
 Why not the ones in your dreams."

 "But people see those signs again and again.
 And they mean the same thing over and over again.
 These picture in my mind, they just live there.
-They don't mean anything like those sign."
+They do not mean anything like those sign."

-"Why don't you put them out here and we'll see."
+"Why do not you put them out here and we'll see."

 Manan rubbed her eye roughly and sat up.
 The cart swayed back and forth.
 They were trapped inside until they were out of danger.
 There was nothing else to do.
 What harm could come from it.
 So, she began to tell Quill her dream.

 "I saw a young girl sitting on the bank of a river.
-She wasn't me, though.
+She was not me, though.
 She was someone else, but she seemed familiar, like someone I knew.
-I wasn't there.
+I was not there.
 I could just see her.
-She was sitting in the grass, fishing, only she wasn't really paying attention to the line.
-She wasn't trying to catch food, she was just enjoying the sun on her face."
+She was sitting in the grass, fishing, only she was not really paying attention to the line.
+She was not trying to catch food, she was just enjoying the sun on her face."

 "That river was wide and current was slow.
-It was too wide to swim across and there wasn't a bridge anywhere near by...
-I don't know where she came from, I didn't see a house or anything nearby.
+It was too wide to swim across and there was not a bridge anywhere near by...
+I do not know where she came from, I did not see a house or anything nearby.
 She was watching the insects buzzing along the river.
 A turtle crawled into the water.
 A snake swam by.
 Coming down the river there was a large raft, piloted by...someone.
 A woman."

 "Did the girl know this woman?"
 Quill asked.

 "I recognized her.
 She was someone I knew once but she's not around anymore.
 But the girl waved to her and the woman on the raft waved back.
 The woman piloted the raft to the shore of the river.
 'Are you looking for passage?' she asked the girl, but the girl was too happy sitting alongside the river fishing.
-The girl shook her head to say no. Maybe she couldn't speak.
-I don't know."
+The girl shook her head to say no. Maybe she could not speak.
+I do not know."

 "The woman pushed off back down the river, but there must have been rocks hiding in the river because she got far away, then the raft starting breaking up.
 The woman fell into the water.
 The girl jumped up, but the woman was too far away.
-She couldn't help.
+She could not help.
 She just had to watch the woman drown.
-But she wasn't sad.
+But she was not sad.
 She just...she just went back to fishing as if it had never happened.
-I was so angry and frustrated by this, but I wasn't there and couldn't do anything help."
+I was so angry and frustrated by this, but I was not there and could not do anything help."

 "And is that when you woke up?"

 "No, there was more."
 Manan shifted.
-"I don't know why I'm telling you this.
+"I do not know why I'm telling you this.
 It's just a silly story, no meaning to it.
 Just pictures that appeared in my mind in no order whatsoever."

 "Go on, go on.
 It is a very interesting story."
 In their short time together, Quill's mood had changed again.
-He didn't seem wry and bitter now.
-And he wasn't being cold and stoic.
+He did not seem wry and bitter now.
+And he was not being cold and stoic.
 He seemed calm and soothing.
 Manan felt she should continue to share her dream with him.

 "After the woman, someone else appeared in the dream.
 A traveller was walking along the river bank and stopped when he saw the girl.
 A little dog followed him and was yipping and yapping.
-He was covered in dust and his clothes were full of holes and rips, but the girl didn't notice.
+He was covered in dust and his clothes were full of holes and rips, but the girl did not notice.
 He walked with a long nobby walking stick."

 "The traveller bowed and smiled and gave the girl a beautiful red flower.
 It smelled nice.
 I'm not sure how I know, but I could tell from the look on her face.
 She was blushing.
 She seemed to be in love with the traveller.
 He wanted her to follow him and she didn.
 She was going to leave the fishing pole, but something was tugging at the line.
 They realized it too and the traveller drew in the line.
-It wasn't fish she'd caught though.
+It was not fish she'd caught though.
 There was baby hooked to the line."

 "She drew it to her arms and it started to cry.
 She cooed and sang to it.
 She loved the baby too.
 It fed from her and fell asleep.
 The traveller swaddled the baby and tied it to his walking stick.
 He propped the stick on his shoulder and they left the river."

 "Then I'm not sure what happened.
 They had stopped at a well.
 The girl was drawing up water and they drank the cool fresh water.
 The traveller was holding the baby in his arms.
 But the baby cried and cried in his arms.
 It's little arms and legs were waving around.
 The girl reached for the baby, but the traveller pulled the baby away.
-He didn't want her to have it.
+He did not want her to have it.
 He was going to keep it."

-"Only he didn't leave with it.
+"Only he did not leave with it.
 He was holding it over the well.
 The little baby was just dangling there over that well crying.
 The girl leaped at the traveller.
 She was crying too.
-But she was mute and couldn't scream.
+But she was mute and could not scream.
 But dhe tried to scratch his eyes out.
 The traveller let go of the baby..."

 ***

 By the next day, they left the back of the wagon and rode in front.
 Manan took the reins, comforted by seeing the beast once again.
 The snows that covered the mountains became random patches of white as they travelled further and further away from them.
 Manan began to shed her layers of clothing too, thought the winds that blew from the flatlands were still cold.
-But she didn't feel the bone shivering cold that had set in during her time in the cell, and that was a relief.
+But she did not feel the bone shivering cold that had set in during her time in the cell, and that was a relief.

 Quill peppered her with questions and had an uncanny ability to pull information from her.
 She told him about being an orphan who had been taken to a monastic order's home far to the west.
 She had grown up with a handful of other abdandoned children, made the work to the bone for the order.
 These particular religious adepts were chemists and apotthecaries.
 The young Manan frequently found herself caned for stealing herbs and tonics from the order.